-Unexplained Cardiac Arrest patients and family members undergo standardized testing for evidence of primary electrical disease and latent cardiomyopathy along with clinical genetics screening of affected individuals based on an evident or unmasked phenotype.
+What began as local data of cardiac arrest survivors in 2004 in London, Ontario under the leadership of Dr. Krahn is now a national dataset with bio bank samples and robust data.
+Unexplained Cardiac Arrest patients and their family members undergo standardized testing for evidence of primary electrical disease and latent cardiomyopathy along with clinical genetics screening of affected individuals based on an evident or unmasked phenotype.
+There are currently over 1500 participants enrolled.

 Room 220 - 1033 Davie Street, Vancouver BC, V6E 1M7Team Lead